 Every crawl space is a different size.
 While many crawl spaces are within 1,100 and 1,400 square feet, that range does not account for the dimensions of every crawl space.
 It is difficult to estimate a cost per square footage for crawl space encapsulation, but you should expect to spend at least $3,000 on basic materials.

-Risks of DIY Crawl Space Encapsulation
+Risks Of DIY Crawl Space Encapsulation

 For many homeowners, the unpleasant issues related to crawl spaces are not worth dealing with on their own.
 While they may end up spending more money by hiring a contractor, they avoid various risks related to doing encapsulation themselves.
 If you choose the DIY route for your crawl space, you will take on some risk.
 Let's examine three possible risks related to DIY crawl space encapsulation.

-1. Lack of Insurance
+1. Lack Of Insurance

 One significant drawback of DIY work is the lack of insurance.
 Crawl space encapsulation is no different.
 If something goes wrong with your DIY encapsulation job, the cost to fix it comes out of your own pocket.
 Whether you hire a professional or purchase more materials to redo the work yourself, there is no warranty to fall back on to cover the costs.